CartoDB/mobile-tile-packager/README.md

 ### 3. use file in your app code:
 1. unzip the result, get .mbtiles and .json
 2. put .mbtiles into app code, or make app to download it
-4. add map using MBTilesTileDataSource, use CartoCSSStyleSet as MBVectorTileDecoder
+4. add data to map using MBTilesTileDataSource, use CartoCSSStyleSet as MBVectorTileDecoder.
+You can use CartoCSS from the map styling, see point 1.2 above.

 ## Run test suite: